for Artisans, Dancers, Musicians,

 As a collective member of Women’s Media, I contributed work on Stronger Than Before (Seneca Women’s Peace Encampment, 1983).

-My earlier films about visual artists include Ithaca artist
+Other films and videos about visual artists include Ithaca artist

 Mary Shelley, Woodcarver (2001), and an experimental film,